redscientistlabs/corruption-wiki-media/corruptors/rtc-real-time-corruptor/blast-editor.md

 #### BlastLayer Info

-The BlastLayer Info provides information about the current BlastLayer.
+The BlastLayer Info provides details about the currently loaded BlastLayer.
 The size of the BlastLayer (total Units) is displayed here.

 #### Shift Selected Rows